edwmurph/threejs/README.md

 # threejs

-Boilerplate code for a project with ThreeJS, React, React Redux Hooks, GatsbyJS, and Bootstrap.
+Boilerplate code for a project with ThreeJS, React, GatsbyJS, and Bootstrap.

 ![screenshot](./threejs.gif)